SeekyCt/spm-decomp/CONTRIBUTING.md

 # Contact

-If you're interested in contributing, it's recommended you reach out to us in the #reverse-engineering channel of the [SPM Speedrunning Discord](https://discord.gg/dbd733H) first.
+If you're interested in contributing, it's recommended you reach out to us in the #reverse-engineering channel of the [Flipside Tower Discord](https://discord.gg/ndrxwcyCum) first.
 Here you can ask for any help you might need and discuss what you plan to decompile to prevent any duplicated work.

 # spm-headers